poppy-project/Poppy-eva-head-design/hardware/BOM.md

 # BOM

-For the head _eve_, you need the following material:
+For the head _eva_, you need the following material:

 |  id   | description                                                                                                         | quantity |
 | :---: | :------------------------------------------------------------------------------------------------------------------ | :------: |